 More people than ever are getting caught out by phishing scams and clicking on links which are designed to steal sensitive information or infect a computer with malware.

-The phishing emails that we receive in our inbox are increasingly well written, personalised, contain the logos and language of brands we know and trust and are crafted in such a way that it is difficult to distinguish between an official email and a dodgy email drafted by a scammer.
+The phishing emails that we receive in our inbox are increasingly well written, personalised, contain the logos and language of brands we know and trust and are crafted in such a way that it's difficult to distinguish between an official email and a dodgy email drafted by a scammer.

 The increasing sophistication of these emails has tricked many people into clicking on links which has been quickly followed by a feeling of panic and dread as victims wonder what’s going to happen next and if there’s any way they can reduce the damage.